On geometrically finite degenerations I: boundaries of main hyperbolic components: Pointed Hubbard trees

 Therefore, $x \neq x'$.
 Suppose for contradiction that $y \neq y'$.
 By pulling back, there exists a periodic point on $(x',y')$, which is not on the boundary of any periodic Fatou component.
 This point gives a repelling periodic cut point for $\hat P$, which is a contradiction to Proposition \ref{prop:bp}.
 Thus $y = y'$, and hence $(P')^q$ maps $E'$ homeomorphically to $E'$. \end{proof}

-Let $a'\in T_{\vp'} H'$ be a periodic tangent direction of period $q$ corresponding to the edge $[x,y] \subseteq H$. s in the proof of Lemma \ref{lem:sbv2}, we have a map map $P^q : [x',y] \subseteq [x,y] \longrightarrow [x,y]$.
-Thus, there exists a period $q$ point $w \in [x', y]$, corresponding to a periodic end for the polynomial $Q$ associated with $S$.
+Let $a'\in T_{\vp'} H'$ be a periodic tangent direction of period $q$ corresponding to the edge $[x,y] \subseteq H$.
+As in the proof of Lemma \ref{lem:sbv2}, we have a map $P^q : [x',y] \subseteq [x,y] \longrightarrow [x,y]$.
+Thus, there exists a point $w \in [x', y]$ with period $q$, corresponding to a periodic end for the polynomial $Q$ associated with $S$.
 We define the angle at the direction $a'$ by the external angle that lands at $t$.
 The angles for pre-periodic tangent directions and inductive preimages of $\vp'$ are defined by pullback.
 Since $H$ is expanding, it is not hard to verify that $H'$ is expanding as well.
 We call $(H', \vp')$ the {\em pointed simplicial quotient} for $(H,\vp)$.
 It can be verified that this operation is an inverse for pointed simplicial tuning.
+More precisely, if $(H',p')$ is a pointed simplicial quotient of $(H,p)$, then $(H,p)$ can be constructed from $(H',p')$ using pointed simplicial tuning.

 This process can be iterated.
 The same proof of Lemma \ref{lem:sbv2} using Proposition \ref{prop:bp} gives that unless the Hubbard tree is trivial, the maximal simplicial invariant subtree is non-trivial.
-Since each pointed simplicial quotient reduces the number of vertices, the process eventually terminates at the trivial Hubbard tree.
-Therefore, we prove the Proposition \ref{prop:NC}.
+Since pointed simplicial quotient reduces the number of vertices, the process eventually terminates at the trivial Hubbard tree.
+This proves Proposition \ref{prop:NC}.